dinphil/code-weekend/Markdown/Code Weekend.md

 });
 ```

 We already know that this stores our notes in a session.
-However, now, let's make use of our up and runnig database instead.
-With a little change in how we access and store the notes object, we can now route the entire process through our DB, to change the routes.js file to:
+However, now, let's make use of that database we've been talking about so much!
+With a little change in how we access and store the notes object, we can now route the entire process through our DB.
+We're going to make use of *Queries* in the following sections, which are basically different ways of searching for data in a database.
+Naturally, each database allows you to create and use queries differently, and [this](http://www.tutorialspoint.com/mongodb/mongodb_query_document.htm) is how Mongo does some of the more popular ones.

+First, assuming we've stored all of the notes into a collection called ```notes``` inside of the ```codeweekend``` database, let's render all of the notes in the database for the route '/'.

 ```javascript
 var ObjectID = require('mongodb').ObjectID;